-We had left yet another doctor's appointment and I was taking him home.
+We had left yet another appointment with a doctor and I was taking him home.

-While driving on a winding country road, we passed a large tobacco field.
-My father looked out the window and SCREAMED, "I wish it could all go to HELL!"
+While quietly driving on a winding country road, we passed a large tobacco field.
+My father looked out the passenger window and suddenly SCREAMED, "I wish it could all go to HELL!"

 No longer able to work, my father struggled to do the things you and I take for granted, such as getting out of a chair or going to the bathroom.

-What hurt him the most was not being able to play with his grandchildren.
+What frustrated him the most was not being able to play with his grandchildren.

 Eventually, he could not make it up the stairs to his bedroom, so he slept downstairs on the den couch.
 Before too long, they replaced the couch with a hospital bed.
 A Hospice nurse was there now too.

 One day Mom was in the kitchen.
 All of a sudden, she heard Dad GASPING for air.

 She ran into the den and saw him STARING at the ceiling.
 She yelled, "Breathe, Paul!
 BREATHE!"

 The next thing she knew, my dad was gone.